commerceblock/docs/source/mainstay-protocol/index.rst

 Protocol
 ============

-The MainStay protocol employs the underlying concept of a *staychain* of linked transactions within the Bitcoin mainchain, where all transactions in the staychain conform to having only a a single output, preventing branching and any possibility of alternate staychain histories.
+The MainStay protocol employs the underlying concept of a *staychain* of linked transactions within the Bitcoin blockchain, where all transactions in the staychain conform to having only a a single output, preventing branching and any possibility of alternate staychain histories.
 By anchoring the staychain *base* transaction ID into the genesis block of the sidechain,